sonnydavidson/SonnyDavidsonT2A2/README.md

 ## R10 - Describe the way tasks are allocated and tracked in your project
 I tracked tasks for my project by making a board in trello.
 Trello is an Online Management Software System was used to manage the projects development.
 In trello I created a board that broke down the requirements of each module in the api.

+- Create models
+- Finish the README.md file
+- create the main model
+- setup and link the database
+- create and link git hub repo

+The modular tasks allow for sectioned completion of each module and then are tracked by the progress and debugging of each controllers functions related to the model and/or other task.

 Link to trello board
 - https://trello.com/invite/b/8zeso93s/ATTIc1d351b564010451f2ef06bec36ae356819A422F/sonnydavidsont2a2